 Celebrating educators who help students turn the page

-On April 22, Catonsville High School teacher Melanie Coates was awarded the 2017 Christine D. Sarbanes Teacher of the Year Award.
+On May 4, Washington Episcopal School teacher Katherine Hopper was awarded the 2019 Christine D. Sarbanes Teacher of the Year Award.

 Educators are one of our most valuable resources.
 It’s educators who inspire students to learn, motivate them when they struggle, and celebrate first when they succeed.
 Simply put, teachers change lives.
 Sarbanes Awards winners change lives by inspiring their students to love literature.